Sleep

 The reassuring thing to know is that there are often things you can do that will make an immediate difference, so never lose hope however challenging your current situation might be.

-Fighting sleep is very common for newborns, infants and even older babies, and even if you’ve been blessed with a good sleeper up until this points, it’s not unusual for a baby to start fighting sleep all of a sudden.
+Fighting sleep and fussiness is very common for newborns, infants, and even older babies, and even if you’ve been blessed with a good sleeper up until this point, it’s not unusual for a baby to start fighting sleep all of a sudden.

 The good news is there are some helpful solutions and things you can do to stop your baby fighting sleep, such as:

-1. Adjusting their bedtime, it might sound counter-intuitive back a baby that is fighting sleep may need to be put down earlier rather than later.
+- Adjusting their bedtime, might sound counter-intuitive back a baby that is fighting sleep may need to be put down earlier rather than later.

 Refusing To Be Put Down